Claire Barnett-Jones: Career

-During the Pandemic Year of 2020, even with many cancellations, Barnett-Jones made her debuts with The Grange Festival in ‘Precipice’ and her European Debut as Madame Flora in Menotti’s The Medium at Oper Frankfurt Conducted by Sebastian Wiegle and Directed by Hans Walter Richter.
+During the pandemic of 2020, even with many cancellations, Barnett-Jones made her debuts with The Grange Festival in Precipice and her European Debut as Madame Flora in Menotti's The Medium at Oper Frankfurt Conducted by Sebastian Wiegle and Directed by Hans Walter Richter.

 In 2021 she competed in BBC Cardiff Singer of the World at less than 12 hours notice, when singer had to quarantine in line with COVID guidelines at the time.
-She went on to win her Round and competed in the Final, winning the Dame Joan Sutherland Audience Prize.
+She went on to win her round and competed in the Final.
+She won the Dame Joan Sutherland Audience Prize.

 Barnett-Jones has recorded with the BBC Philharmonic Orchestra, London Philharmonic Orchestra, Royal Scottish National Orchestra, City of Birmingham Symphony Orchestra, The Academy of Ancient Music, The Royal Concertgebouw Orchestra, BBC Symphony Orchestra and at The Wigmore Hall.